enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 ## Private properties and methods have been removed

-There are several properties that are on an Enzyme "wrapper" that were considered to be private and were undocumented as a result.
+There are several properties that are on an enzyme "wrapper" that were considered to be private and were undocumented as a result.
 Despite being undocumented, people may haev been relying on them.
 In an effort to make making changes less likely to be accidentally breaking in the future, we have decided to make these properties properly "private".
-The following properties will no longer be accessible on Enzyme `shallow` or `mount` instances:
+The following properties will no longer be accessible on enzyme `shallow` or `mount` instances:

 - `.node`
 - `.nodes`